English 175, Hidden Town:

 To develop creative responses to a pressing matter of concern

-To share information with both public and scholarly audiences
+To write and create for both public and scholarly audiences

 To share and collaboratively develop ideas about literature, criticism, and your own writing